vgmstream/vgmstream/README.md

 during gameplay.
 The player may be unable to play those files (for example foobar can only play up to 8 channels, and Winamp depends on your sound card).
 For those files you can set the "downmix" option in vgmstream, that can reduce the number of channels to a playable amount.

-Note that this type of downmixing is very generic, not meant to be used when converting to other formats (channels are re-assigned and volumes modified in simplistic ways, since it can't guess how the file should be properly adjusted).
+Note that this type of downmixing is very generic (not meant to be used when converting to other formats), channels are re-assigned and volumes modified in simplistic ways, since it can't guess how the file should be properly adjusted.
+Most likely it will sound a bit quieter than usual.

 You can also choose which channels to play using *TXTP*.
 For example, create a file named `song.adx#C1,2.txtp` to play only channels 1 and 2 from `song.adx`.
-*TXTP* also has command to tweak how files is downmixed.
+*TXTP* also has command to set how files are downmixed.

 ## Tagging